Travel Guide to Padre Burgos, Quezon Province, Philippines

 Woven Buri Weaving

-A very interesting local product here in Padre Burgos, Quezon, is the woven fans made of the Raffia fiber sourced from the Buri Palm (same family as the Anahaw palm).
+Here in Padre Burgos, Quezon, a very interesting local product is the woven fans made of the Raffia fiber sourced from the Buri Palm (same family as the Anahaw palm).
 Its circular shape and popping colors are a welcome variation from the classic and typical heart-shaped Filipino pamaypay we’re accustomed to.
 These are made by the Kinagunan-Ibaba Women’s Association (KIWA) members in Brgy kinagunan-ibaba, Padre Burgos, Quezon.

 Yakap Halik Cooperative Food Products